 “Cell 99” succeeds in providing a diverting episode thanks to the focus between Eliza and William and its brevity.
 With these two, you never know what you’re going to get–they go up and down more times than a roller coaster.
 However, as the mystery progresses, you do see a shift in their dynamic.
 In terms of professional cases, they nearly always seem to be at odds, but those differences seem to diminish as the case becomes more personal.
 As they unravel more about Cell 99 and Henry’s involvement, the two demonstrate that they can seamlessly work together and be more productive when they’re not at each other’s throats.
 They are also more alike than they think.
 Whether they consider themselves as such or not, these two are partners.
 They’re certainly partners when it comes to their careers, but we’ll have to keep on watching to see if that partnership extends to a personal level.

-Did you love this week’s episode as much as I did?
-Let us know your favorite moments in the comments below!
+Did you love Miss Scarlet and The Duke 1×05 as much as I did?
+Let us know in the comments below.

 Born and raised in Los Angeles.
 Fluent in sarcasm and film references.